railsfactory-magesh/titanium_documentation/source/en/testing.md

 #Beta testing iOS applications Ad-Hoc

-Since Titanium Developer 1.3 it's possible to use the generated Xcode project to create an Ad Hoc beta version of your application.
+Since Titanium Mobile 1.3.0 it's possible to use the generated Xcode project to create an Ad Hoc beta version of your application.

 ##1.
 Add devices to the Provisioning Portal